 Lantmännen currently offers several alternative sources of protein, such as beans grown on Öland and bean pasta that has a higher protein content than ordinary pasta.
-Right now, we are also developing a mushroom with a high protein content that can act as a good, green alternative.
-This climate-friendly mushroom has been awarded a grant of just under SEK 0.5 million from Vinnova, Sweden's government agency for innovation, for its further development.
-Hopefully we will see a finished product in the supermarkets before too long!
+We are also developing a mushroom with a high protein content that can act as a good, green alternative.
+We hope to offer it in the supermarkets soon!

 New protein crops